 An IMF report has quantified the subsidies provided for the fossil fuel industry, finding the UK will spend £26 billion this year, amounting to far more than the subsidies provided for renewables.
 Bob Ward summarises the findings.

-New figures published by the International Monetary Fund (IMF) show that the UK Government may not be looking in the right place if it wants to cut energy […]
+Figures published by the International Monetary Fund (IMF) show that the UK Government may not be looking in the right place if it wants to cut energy […]

 Leading thinkers across the worlds of science, public service and academia have launched a new global programme to combat climate change.
 Richard Layard outlines their proposal for big public investment in research that will dramatically reduce the costs of clean energy.